Tax Collector's Office

 Paying by E-Checking

-Online Payment by e-checking will be available for real estate and tangible personal property through Tuesday, May 31st 11:50 p.m.
-EDT (Eastern Daylight Time).
+Online payments by e-checking will be available for real estate and tangible personal property on Thursday, November 1, 2018 at 12:01 am EDT (Eastern Daylight Time).
 Funds must be available for immediate withdrawal for e-checking from a regular checking account.
-If your payment was cancelled, you will be unable to sibmit your payment through e-checking.
-Instead, you must submit you payment by mail or in person at our public service office.
+Once the payment has been submitted, Tax Collector's Office cannot reverse or modify an online payment.
+If your payment was cancelled, you will be unable to submit your payment through e-checking.
+Instead, you must submit your payment by mail or in person at our public service office.
 In cases where a certificate is issued or an account is in Bankruptcy/Litigation, the payment button is disabled, therefore, disallowing the taxpayer to pay taxes.

 Paying by Credit Card

-Online Payment by credit card will be available for real estate and tangible personal property through Tuesday, May 31st 11:59 p.m EDT (Eastern Daylight Time).
-Credit card payments can be made by Visa, Mastercard, and Discover.
-A non-refundable convenience fee of 2.31% of the tax amount will be applied to each credit card transaction.
+Online payments by e-checking will be available for real estate and tangible personal property on Thursday, November 1, 2018 at 12:01 am EDT (Eastern Daylight Time).
+Credit card payments can be made by Visa, MasterCard, and Discover.
+A non-refundable convenience fee of 2.21% of the tax amount will be applied to each credit card transaction.
 In cases where a certificate is issued or an account is in Bankruptcy/Litigation, the payment button is disabled, therefore, disallowing the taxpayer to pay taxes.
-Debit cards are not accepted.

-VAB Petitioners Required to Pay 75% of Tax Payment on or before March 31, 2016
+VAB Petitioners Required to Pay 75% of Tax Payment by March 31, 2019

-Property owners who file a petition challenging the assessment of their property before the Value Adjustment Board (VAB) must pay, on or before March 31, 2016, at least 75% of the petitioned property’s assessed Ad Valorem Taxes (taxes based on the assessed value of the property) and 100% of the property’s assessed Non-Ad Valorem Assessments (which are for services based on the cost allocated to a property, such as solid waste, lighting, or library assessments).
-The failure to make this minimum payment, on or before March 31, 2016, will result in the denial of the property owner’s VAB petition.
+Property owners who file a petition challenging the assessment of their property before the Value Adjustment Board (VAB) must have paid at least 75% of the assessed Ad Valorem Taxes (taxes based on the assessed value of the property) and all of the Non-Ad Valorem Assessments, which are for services such as Solid Waste and Fire, by March 31, 2019.
+Property owners who failed to make the minimum 75% payment requirement by March 31, 2019, will result in the denial of their VAB petition.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.